Not all that long ago, customer support was pretty cut and dried. If people had a problem or a question, they typically had two routes to choose from:

-Omnichannel vs. multichannel support: What’s the difference?
+Omnichannel vs. multichannel customer support: What’s the difference?

 They both rely on multiple channels to provide support (which is likely why they’re often confused).
-However, with multichannel support, those touchpoints all stand on their own — there isn’t any strategic overlapping between them.
+However, with multichannel customer support, those touchpoints all stand on their own — there isn’t any strategic overlapping between them.

-Digging deeper with an omnichannel support example
+Digging deeper with a true omnichannel support example

 The customer follows the link and sends a live chat — and, when doing so, needs to recap the entire problem all over again.
 After some back and forth via chat (whether it’s with a chatbot or a live support agent), they’re told someone will reach out to them via phone or email.
 When that happens?
 They start all over again — repeating the issue that they’ve explained twice already.